Skill Path: Unveiling Language Skills from Circuit Graphs: Method

-Specifically, for each input text as a sample $s$, we perturb it to create a background text $s_{Bkg}$ and a self text $s_{Slf}$ (The process for generating background text and self text for all types of skills is described in Appendix \ref{suppdataimple}).
-Eventually, any sample is augmented with two more perturbed versions, rendering three types of inputs (i.e., original text, background text, and self text), each of which is subjected to the greedy search as discussed in Section~\ref{secgreedysearch}.
-The greedy search produces three distinct Irreducible Circuit Graphs: $\mathcal{G}_{Ori}*$ (from original input text), $\mathcal{G}_{Bkg}*$ (from background text), and $\mathcal{G}_{Slf}*$ (from self text).
-Therefore, the skill effect (e.g., \emph{Induction Skill}) of $Path^{i}$ can be defined as:
+Specifically, for each input text as a sample $s$, we perturb it to create a background text $s_{\text{Bkg}}$ and a self text $s_{\text{Self}}$ (i.e., background and self text are two types of corrupted texts, and the process for generating these two text for all types of skills is described in Appendix \ref{suppdataimple}).
+Eventually, any sample is augmented with two more perturbed versions, rendering three types of input (i.e., original text, background text, and self text), each of which is subjected to the pruning as discussed in Section~\ref{secgreedysearch}.
+The pruning produces three distinct circuit graphs: $\mathcal{G}_{\text{Ori}}*$ (from the original input text), $\mathcal{G}_{\text{Bkg}}*$ (from the background text) and $\mathcal{G}_{\text{Self}}*$ (from the self text).
+Therefore, the skill effect (e.g., \emph{Induction Skill}) of $\text{Path}^{i}$ can be defined as: